ibm-cloud-docs/discovery-data/train-tooling.md

 Once Watson has enough training input, the information you have provided about which results are relevant or not relevant for each query will be used to learn about your collection.
 Watson does not memorize, it learns from the specific information about individual queries and applies the patterns it has detected to all new queries.
 It does this with machine learning Watson techniques that find signals in your content and questions.
 After training is applied, {{site.data.keyword.discovery-data_short}} then reorders the query results to display the most relevant results at the top.
 As you add more and more training data, {{site.data.keyword.discovery-data_short}} should become more accurate in the ordering of query results.

 Natural language query results will return a `confidence` score.
-See [Confidence scores](/docs/discovery-data?topic=discovery-data-train#confidence) for details.
+For more information, see [Confidence scores](/docs/discovery-data?topic=discovery-data-train#confidence).

 Adding a custom stopwords list can also improve the relevance of results for natural language queries.
-See [Defining stopwords](/docs/discovery-data?topic=discovery-data-search-settings#stopwords) for more information.
+For more information, see [Defining stopwords](/docs/discovery-data?topic=discovery-data-search-settings#stopwords).
 {: tip}